Why Modern Cars Keep Getting Heavier (And Why Lightweighting Matters)

 As the United States accelerates its shift to electric vehicles (EVs), automakers have a heightened incentive to prioritize streamlining their vehicle lineups.
 The correlation between heavier vehicles, necessitating larger and costlier batteries, poses a financial challenge due to the combination of increased weight and reduced efficiency.
 Car manufacturers unable to effectively manage vehicle weight may find it challenging to remain competitive in terms of pricing and driving range.

-As a result, there is a huge push to improve aerodynamic performance and reduce overall vehicle mass. on average a BEV is 33% heavier than a traditional internal combustion engine vehicle (ICE).
+As a result, there is a huge push to improve aerodynamic performance and reduce overall vehicle mass.
+On average, a BEV is 33% heavier than a traditional internal combustion engine vehicle (ICE).

 Conclusion